thoomi/traffic-sign-classifier/writeup.md

 The code for calculating the accuracy of the model is located in the seventh cell of the Ipython notebook.

 I started of with a standard LeNet5 architecture and tried to tune the hyperparameters from there.
 First with only grayscaling the images and after that I tried various input normalization techniques which gave me a about 1% higher accuracy.
-The further equalization of the images histogram, to decouple the model from brightness effects, added another 1-2 % accuracy on the validation set.
+The further equalization of the images histogram, in order to decouple the model from brightness effects, added another 1-2 % accuracy on the validation set.

 After playing a lot with the hyperparameters and not getting results above 95% I decided to increase the convolution layer sizes and to connect the convolution outputs of each layer to a big fully connected layer.
 Finally i got results above 97 %.
-To prevent the model from over fitting because of this big last layer, I added a dropout layer with a keep probability of 50 %.
+To prevent the model from overfitting because of this big last layer, I added a dropout layer with a keep probability of 50 %.

 My final model results were:
 * Validation set accuracy of **98.6%**